An Alt Reading of the 2nd Amendment

 Now, of course, any of us can purchase this afternoon the equivalent firepower, in one handy portable device, of a large and highly trained platoon of soldiers in 1789.
 But the 2nd amendment does not, and was never intended to, grant to individual citizens the right to control private militias.
 The 2nd clearly only grants to citizens a right to be one cog (of a necessary many cogs) in a well regulated state militia.

-In Texas that shitbag who burst into that church, and in a very short time killed 26 and wounded another 20, was able to fire at a bare minimm 46 rounds; but many of the dead and wounded were hit more than once and some more than three times and it’s highly unlikely that every bullet he fired hit a body.
+In Texas that shitbag who burst into that church, and in a very short time [update: apparently he shot for about 7 minutes] killed 26 and wounded another 20, was able to fire at a bare minimm 46 rounds; but many of the dead and wounded were hit more than once and some more than three times and it’s highly unlikely that every bullet he fired hit a body.
 Which means he must have fired at least a hundred rounds, or likely even more.
-[Update: apparently he fired around 450 rounds!]
-To fire that many rounds in such a short time in 1789 he would have required a large platoon of highly trained and strongly disciplined shooters.
+[Update: apparently he fired around 450 rounds, so about 60 -65 rounds a minute] To fire that many rounds in such a short time in 1789 he would have required a large platoon, or two, of highly trained and strongly disciplined shooters.
 To kill so many in shuch a short time that shitbag would have needed, in other words, a private militia.

 Any society, anywhere, at any time, is far more threatened by large groups of highly trained killers working together than ever it is from lone wolf shitbags.
 Because large groups of highly trained killers are very hard to organize, and fund, and move around, and even harder to conceal.
 The men who wrote the constitution in 1789 were intelligent enough to know that highly trained and disciplined groups of citizens with a common malignant intentions would be far more dangerous than any lone citizen however malign.